HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/rendering_large_config.md

       ![](../../../../images/Remote-DB2-Volume-Info-Med.png){ width="600" }

 !!!note
-      Ramp-up time is five virtual users every two seconds.
+      Ramp-up time is 5 virtual users every 2 seconds.
 The test duration includes the ramp-up time plus one hour at the peak load of concurrent users.

 ### DX Core tuning

-The following list contains details about the tuning and enhancements done to the DX Core during testing:
+The following tuning changes were applied to the DX Core:

 - Followed the same tunings used in the sizing activity for a [medium-sized configuration](./rendering_medium_config.md#dx-core-tuning).